simmypayyappillyvarghese/github-intro/README.md

 <div align="center">

- :woman_technologist: I am an evolving  Full Stack Developer with 7 years of IT experience  in testing and supporting multiple platforms
+ :woman_technologist: <span style="color:blue;">I am an evolving</span>  Full Stack Developer with 7 years of IT experience  in testing and supporting multiple platforms

  :clap: Recognized for being an enthusiastic learner :open_book: , team player and problem solver with an  :eyes:  for details.